Life insurance is a way for your family to receive money on your untimely death.

 - Permanent insurance

 A term insurance will give you cover for a limited period of time, typically one year.
-After the year ends, you will need to renew the policy.
+An example is AXA Philippines’ FlexiProtect policy, which gives coverage for five years.
+After five years, you will need to renew the policy.
 Because it has a shorter period of coverage, it costs less than permanent insurance but, generally, it can’t be renewed when you reach the age of 70.

 A permanent life insurance, meanwhile, covers you for your entire lifespan, typically until you are 100 years old.
 Because of its longer cover, it costs more than the term insurance with the benefit of being insured for your entire lifetime.